-V. Baseline Assessment Process and Results
+IV.
+Baseline Assessment Process and Results

 Baseline assessments were completed from August 2014 to March 2015.
 Providers received a survey via electronic mail and follow-up phone calls.
 The survey consisted of questions from the CMS Final Rule Exploratory Questions document.
-Follow-up calls were made to ensure that providers completed the survey in the allotted timeframe.
-Surveys were sent to the entire NFLOC waiver settings locations.
+Follow-up calls were made to ensure that providers completed the survey in the allotted time frame.
+Surveys were sent to the entire NF LOC waiver setting locations.
 There was an 80% response rate on the survey.
 The State did reach out to those providers that did not respond to the survey.
-It was estimated based on the baseline provider self-assessments that at least 75% of all settings comply with the HCBS Final Rule and 25% are non-compliant.
-A more detailed overview of the baseline provider self-assessment survey results can be found in Appendix E. In an effort to validate the baseline findings, the State conducted a follow-up assessment that included all providers in the AL and ADH settings.
-The State assessed these individuals during on-site monitoring visits and through the annual provider review process discussed in Section B.I that includes a site visit and Member perception survey.
-The C-FQCR tool was used to review Assisted Living provider settings in SFY16, while an Adult Day site visit report was used for ADH provider settings in SFY16.
-The findings from the follow-up review indicated that most providers need minor adjustments to become fully compliant with the HCBS final rule.
-Further details concerning the results of the assessment can be found in Appendix E.
+Assessment results indicate that 75% of settings assessed comply with the HCBS Final Rule and 25% do not comply.
+For those settings that were found to be non-compliant, the State will take the steps listed above in the Remediation Section to ensure compliance by March 2019.
+We estimate based on the baseline assessments that at least 75% of all settings comply with the HCBS Final Rule and 25% are non-compliant.
+A more detailed overview of the survey and the survey results can be found in Appendix 3.
+The State assessed these individuals during on-site monitoring visits and through the annual provider audit process discussed in Section I that includes a site visit, beginning in October 2016 for ADH providers and April of 2016 for AL facilities.
+Findings showed that most providers need minor adjustments to become fully compliant with HCBS rule.